open/close all folders

 - In Duodecim, Shantotto calls out on Firion using this very trope, but replacing Stats with Weapons.

 - In the Soul series, Mitsurugi falls under this with exact-center range, attack, and speed.
-It could be argued that the only reason that he's still in the game is that he's essentially the series's Jack despite being largely (entirely in later games) irrelevant story-wise.
+The only reason that he's still in the game is that he's the series's Jack despite being largely (entirely in later games) irrelevant story-wise.

 - Fire Pro Wrestling